RyseInventory/RyseInventory/README.md

 things can be done with the inventory.
 More about this under the point [Features](https://github.com/Rysefoxx/RyseInventory#features)

+# Discord
+Currently programming a bot for the upcoming RyseInventory Discord bot.
+You can get more information [here](https://github.com/RyseInventory/RyseInventorySupport)

 # Features

 - Update 1.1.8 now has an integrated animation system.